awhitney42/YumYumDonut/README.md

 During each iteration of this loop, it READs the sprite data from the DATA bytes contained in lines 5 through 7.

-The second FOR loop in this subroutine writes zeroes to the remaining sprite data in memory to make sure that is cleared out and the sprite shape is drawn as intended.
-It loops from **z** (which you may recall is **y + 32**) until **z + 31** to reach the 64th and final sprite data byte.
+The second FOR loop in this subroutine writes zeroes to the remaining sprite data memory, to make sure that is cleared out and the sprite shape is drawn as intended.
+It loops from **z + 1** (**z** as you may recall is **y + 32**) until **z + 31** to reach the 64th and final sprite data byte.
 So, the first time this subroutine runs, this second loop POKEs a 0 byte into 12288+33 to 12288+63 to finish drawing Sprite 0.

-The final statement in this sub before RETURNing is `y=x`, which after the first run, it sets the **y** value to 63 to set the sprite data from 12288+63 to 12288+127 for drawing Sprite 1.
+The final statement in this sub before RETURNing is `y=x`, which after the first run, it sets the **y** value to 63.
+This value will POKE the sprite data into 12288+63 to 12288+127 next time when drawing Sprite 1.

 **Line 9 : SUBROUTINE - Increment Score and Play Sound Effects**

 When the sprites collide, subroutine 9 is called.
-This prints increments the Yum score and then plays a sound effect.
+This increments the Yum score shown on the screen and then plays a sound effect.

 `9 print"{clr}{home}yum! ";h:h=h+1:pokeq+5,6:pokeq+4,17:pokeq+24,9:pokeq+1,24:pokeq,155`